Your membership has expired

 Photo: Porsche Photo: Porsche

-Both versions have a 113-kilowatt-hour battery, although range estimates weren’t released at the time of publication.
-Helping prolong that range is a regenerative braking system, which Porsche claims can handle up to 97 percent of the vehicle’s braking, thus feeding that energy back into the battery.
-You can still upgrade to the optional carbon-ceramic brakes for the top-trim Cayenne Turbo Electric if you want, but given the added cost of replacement and their grabbier, more track-focused nature, these may not be worth the extra cost for most drivers.
+All versions have a 113-kilowatt-hour battery, although range estimates weren’t released at the time of publication.
+Helping prolong that range is a regenerative braking system that Porsche claims can handle up to 97 percent of the vehicle’s braking, thus feeding that energy back into the battery.
+You can still upgrade to the optional carbon-ceramic brakes for the higher S and Turbo trims if you want, but given the added cost of replacement and their grabbier, more track-focused nature, these may not be worth the extra cost for most drivers.

-All Cayenne Electric models run on an 800-volt electrical system that allows for a 400-kW maximum acceptance rate when hooked up to a DC fast charger.
+All Cayenne Electric models run on an 800-volt electrical system that allows a maximum 400-kW charging rate when connected to a DC fast charger.
 Porsche claims it can recharge from a 10 to 80 percent SOC in less than 16 minutes.
-The Cayenne has a 9.6-kW maximum acceptance rate for AC charging, which Porsche says can completely refill the battery from empty to a 100 percent SOC in 13 hours.
+The Cayenne has a 9.6-kW maximum charging rate for AC charging, which Porsche says can fully recharge the battery from empty to 100 percent SOC in 13 hours.

 It features both a NACS DC fast charging port and a J1772 AC charging port for home use, with each one on different sides of the vehicle.
 A NACS-to-CCS plug adapter comes standard as well.
 We’re disappointed to see that both of these charge doors open electronically, however, because we don’t like the idea of being locked out of charging if there’s a problem with the door motor.